 Sarah Fitz-Claridge, 2021

-There is a lot of stuff about animals and evolution and sociobiological stuff, arguing from the ‘natural’, from how primitive tribes and our ancestors did things and from animal behaviour, and there is some anthropomorphism too.
+In making his argument against coercing babies, the author writes rather a lot about animals and evolution and sociobiology, arguing from the ‘natural’, from how primitive tribes and our ancestors did things and from animal behaviour, and there is some anthropomorphism too.
+I found that off-putting.
+Having said that, the argument being made in that part of the book in no way depends on those details, and is very persuasive.

-Some problematic quotes from my Taking Children Seriously perspective:
+Here are some problematic quotations from my Taking Children Seriously perspective:

 Because we have so little information about our ancestors, we are tempted to examine what we refer to as “primitive” societies.
 A long time ago, when I was nine or ten, I read in a picture book that Australian Aborigines never beat their children.
 That sentence stuck in my head, and has stayed with me ever since. […] I quote: “Aboriginal children have a good life, because no matter what difficulties their family group might be experiencing, they receive the most nourishing part of the food, and are always treated with great affection by their parents, who scold them when they are naughty, but never punish them.”
 This is even better than I remembered!
 Aboriginal parents not only don’t beat their children, they don’t punish them either.
 I am far from being the first person to admire the way other cultures raise their children.